 If an application is refused, or allowed subject to conditions, or if the Council fails to decide the application within 8 weeks the applicant has a right of appeal to the Planning Inspectorate under the provisions of section 78 of the Town and Country Planning Act 1990 (as amended).

-Further information on making an appeal against such decisions can be found on the Planning Portal web site on the Tree preservation and replacement appeals page.
+Further information on making an appeal against such decisions can be found on the GOV.UK website on the Tree preservation and replacement appeals page.

 Tree preservation orders – replacement trees